Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-02/README.md

 ---

 ## Findings & Incident Report
-After the brute force detection rule triggered an alert in the Microsoft Sentinel Training Lab, I investigated the incident using KQL queries to identify accounts with the most failed logons and determine whether any successful logins followed.
+After simulating a phishing email, I investigated the results using Threat Explorer to identify which users interacted with the phishing email and whether the configured policies detected and responded to the threat.
 The findings were documented in a formal incident report following a standard SOC reporting structure.

 [📄 View Incident Report](INCIDENT-REPORT.md)